Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 10. Make new genealogy friends.

-Just as Facebook and Instagram are must-visit while browsing the internet, social-networking sites such as Geni and GenWise are the hottest trend in genealogy.
-(See a list of sites in our Web Watch Forum.)
-And if your Facebook page already keeps you busy, add a genealogy application such as FamilyBuilder’s Family Tree to your profile.
+Just as Facebook and Instagram are must-visit while browsing the internet, genealogy networking sites such as Geni and GenealogyWise are worth checking during your spare time.
+And if your Facebook page already keeps you busy, check out these great genealogy accounts to follow and add a little more family history to your feed.

 Unlike general networking sites, most genealogy sites let you store and share your family trees.
 Some even let you build your tree online, without the need for traditional genealogy software.
 Use the networking features to collaborate with family members and other researchers, share discoveries, post family photos and plan reunions.